{{ result.summaryTitle }}

 Should average test time include setup?

-Use average test execution time when setup is entered separately.
-If your measured average already includes setup, set Per-shard setup time carefully so the same cost is not counted twice.
+Use test execution time only when setup is entered separately.
+If the historical average already includes setup, lower Per-shard setup time or you will count the same overhead twice.

 Glossary: